Deep Generative Spatiotemporal Engression for Probabilistic Forecasting of Epidemics: Motivating Example

-In standard forecasting frameworks, including classical AR(p) and autoregressive neural networks (ARNN), the modeling paradigm typically assumes a post-additive noise structure, formulated as $y_t = f(y_{t-1}) + \eta_t$.
+In standard point forecasting frameworks, including classical AR(p) and autoregressive neural networks (ARNN), the modeling paradigm typically assumes a post-additive noise structure, formulated as $y_t = f(y_{t-1}) + \eta_t$.
 This formulation inherently imposes a rigid constraint on the predictive distribution.
 It presumes that the stochasticity of the system is invariant across the state space, manifesting as a symmetric, often Gaussian, error distribution centered around the conditional mean.
 Consequently, such models effectively enforce an uncertainty profile where the shape of the distribution remains constant regardless of the input.
 This limitation is visually evident in the inability of the mean fit to encompass the dispersion of incidence data (Fig. \ref{fig:Guainia_lag_plot} (B)).
-In contrast, this work motivates a pre-additive noise mechanism: $y_t = f(y_{t-1} + \eta_t)$.
+Hence, making them generative by repeatedly sampling noise values to obtain `plausible future trajectories' might result in a spurious uncertainty profile.
+Other than that, there are post-additive noise models such as DeepAR that allow input-dependent predictive distributions, applying rigid parametric assumptions on the data.
+Because a slight deviation in a sample influences the parameters of the next sample, the trajectories naturally fan out, making uncertainty predicted by such models grow the further into the future one predicts (see Figs. \ref{fig:Guainia_lag_plot} (B) and \ref{fig:Forecasts_others}).
+To address these issues, this work motivates a pre-additive noise mechanism: $y_t = f(y_{t-1} + \eta_t)$ coupled with optimization of a strictly proper scoring rule - the energy score loss \citep{gneiting2007strictly}.
 By injecting stochasticity prior to the non-linear transformation $f$, the model empowers the neural network to function as a complex distributional lens by actively propagating noise through the model's non-linear layers.
-The resulting `probabilistic cloud' (see Fig. \ref{fig:Guainia_lag_plot} (B)) thus provides a rigorous approximation of the predictive density, ensuring that generated trajectories remain dynamically plausible and structurally consistent with the underlying physical process.
+Moreover, training by optimizing the energy score loss mathematically ensures that the predicted distribution converges to the true distribution, thereby resolving the `fanning out' uncertainty of models like DeepAR.
+The resulting `probabilistic cloud' (see Fig. \ref{fig:Guainia_lag_plot} (C)) obtained via repeated sampling of noise thus provides a rigorous approximation of the predictive density, ensuring that generated trajectories remain dynamically plausible and structurally consistent with the underlying physical process.
+Thus, Fig. 1 motivates the use of pre-additive noise models with strictly proper scoring rule as compared to post-additive noise models for epidemic forecasting\footnote{We note that the uncertainty produced by a post-additive noise model can also be shaped by training with the energy score loss.
+We compare this structure with the pre-additive formulation in an ablation study in Sec. \ref{sec:ablation}.}.
 Consequently, this work introduces spatiotemporal methods with a pre-additive noise structure, designed to generate reliable and accurate probabilistic forecasts for low-frequency epidemic datasets.